 In most cases, individuals who seek eyelid surgery have conditions such as:

 - Droopy, baggy eyelids

-- Puffy bags below
+- Puffy bags under eyes

 - Stretched, loose upper eyelid skin